A Day in the Life of a Substitute Teacher

-I'd like to share my past experience as a substitute teacher (preschool, elementary and middle school) with anyone interested in getting into the field.
-This article is to help you see what to expect in an average day of work and to bring light to some of the misconceptions.
+I'd like to share my past experience as a substitute teacher (preschool, elementary and middle school) with anyone interested in getting into the field of substitute teaching.
+This article is to help you see what to expect in an average day of substitute teaching work and to bring light to some of the misconceptions about substitute teaching.

 Show how transferable your skills are and make your resume and cover letter specific to this opportunity in education that you are pursuing.